gihnius/monconn/README.md

 - RejectIP(ip) add ip to blacklist
 - ReleaseIP(ip) remove ip from blacklist
+- Listen() start monitor the listener
-- Acquirable() check if continue to monitor new conection
+- Accept() check if continue to monitor new conection
+- Close() stop service
 - WrapMonConn()
-- Start() start monitor the listener
-- Stop()
 - EliminateBytes(r, w) see godoc
 - ReadWriteBytes() return how many bytes read or write in a service
 - IPs() service's connecting ip